6529-Collections/6529-Prenode/README.md

 ### 3.7.1 Local

-To test your api locally, navigate in your browser to:
+To test your API locally, navigate in your browser to:

 ```bash
 http://localhost:3000/oracle/address/0xADDRESS